r2Nexus/LovecsVfxLib/README.md

     });
 ```

-This attaches the `Enchanted` aura scene to the power owner, uses the power icon, tints the aura purple, and scales the aura based on the power amount range.
+This attaches the `Enchanted` aura scene to the power owner, tints the aura purple, and scales the aura based on the power amount range.

 ## Built-in aura templates